 Victor Chandler (now BetVictor) launch their live casino powered by Evolution Gaming.

-Entertasia signs a master license agreement with RNG game developer Cryptologic, for the supply of their live dealer platform to Cryptologic licensee casinos.
+Entertasia (now EntwineTech) signs a master license agreement with RNG game developer Cryptologic, for the supply of their live dealer platform to Cryptologic licensee casinos.

 2009 - Latvia’s live gaming footprint grows